5l1v3r1/trickbot-1/README.md

 Do you like TrickBot?
 Do you like Ruby?
 Do you like to help?
 If you think that TrickBot can be improved and you know how to do it, you can.

-Please fork this project, implement the change in its own branch, and send a pull request for review.
+Please fork this project, implement the change in its own branch, send a pull request, and we'll happily review your changes!